SciML/DiffEqFlux.jl/docs/src/examples/local_minima.md

 ![](https://user-images.githubusercontent.com/1814174/81901711-f82ed400-958c-11ea-9ba2-2b1f213b865a.png)

-And there we go, a robust strategy for fitting an equation that would otherwise get stuck in a local optima.
+And there we go, a robust strategy for fitting an equation that would otherwise get stuck in a local optima..